 - Stand-by solution with limited investment costs

-In many mills there is a need to disinfect the water system to prevent microbial contamination of fibrous material in the circulating water.
+In many paper mills there is a need to disinfect the water system to prevent microbial contamination of fibrous material in the circulating water.
 Polysaccharides, which are leached from the pulp, act as nutrients for microbial growth and result in formations of microbial or semi-chemical slimes.
 These cause critical failures in papermaking and reduction in the quality of paper, resulting in overall losses.

 The uncontrolled growth of slimes can cause breakages of paper and, as a consequence, stop the entire production process.